JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script executes to add permissions to all subfolders in a directory
+This script creates a new directory